galex/galex.github.io/_drafts/2017-07-24-Introduction-to-Gradle.md

 Hello World!
 {% endhighlight %}

 Congratulations!
-You just wrote your first gradle task in a gradle script, in [Groovy](http://groovy-lang.org/)!
+You just wrote your first Gradle task!
+Note that the programming language here is [Groovy](http://groovy-lang.org/), but [Kotlin](https://kotlinlang.org/) is [on its way](https://blog.gradle.org/kotlin-scripting-update)!

-Gradle comes with [**many tasks**](https://docs.gradle.org/current/userguide/more_about_tasks.html) by default, and to extend Gradle capabilities tasks are packaged into **Gradle Plugins** to offer more specific tasks to your type of project.
+By default, Gradle comes with [**many tasks**](https://docs.gradle.org/current/userguide/more_about_tasks.html) and to extend Gradle capabilities, tasks are packaged into **Gradle Plugins** to offer more specific tasks for your type of project.

 ## Gradle Plugins

 Plugins add tasks to your project to build whatever you want to build.

-A Java developer which would want to build his Java project will use a Gradle Plugin called the [Java Gradle Plugin](https://docs.gradle.org/current/userguide/java_plugin.html).
+A Java developer which would want to build his Java project, will use a Gradle Plugin called the [Java Gradle Plugin](https://docs.gradle.org/current/userguide/java_plugin.html).

 Gradle is not limited to the Java world!
 An iOS developer could also use Gradle to build his iOS app by using a specific plugin created to build [iOS projects](https://github.com/openbakery/gradle-xcodePlugin).
 A .Net developer could build his own .Net project by using a specific [.Net Gradle Plugin](https://github.com/Ullink/gradle-msbuild-plugin).
 You get the idea!